kdps/React_Native/Issues.md

 }
 ```

 ### Module was compiled with an incompatible version of Kotlin.
-The binary version of its metadata is 1.6.0, expected version is 1.4.0.
+The binary version of its metadata is 1.6.0, expected version is 1.4.0. <a id='1.6'></a>
 ----

 Update your kotlin version 1.6.0+